kainzilla/dots-hyprland/README.md

 # dots-hyprland

+## 2025.03.01: Moving this repo to an archived state, as I no longer use Hyprland.

 A personal fork of [End-4's top-notch dots-hyprland](https://github.com/end-4/dots-hyprland).
 This is mostly intended for my personal use, but feel free to use it if you like the small changes I make!

 Current customizations in this repo: